Advertiser Disclosure

 You can build credit with a single credit card if you pay on time and keep the balance down.
 Multiple credit cards can be used to meet the same goal if used responsibly.
 Applying for multiple credit cards isn’t guaranteed to help or hurt your credit score.
 It’s all in how you use them.

 It can be tempting to open a new credit card to access more available credit.
 However, running up the balance means your credit utilization ratio will be higher, and your credit score will take a hit.
 Granted, if you open a new credit card and never touch it, you will have a better credit utilization ratio.
 Consumers who pay their balance in full each month don’t have to open new credit cards for the credit utilization ratio.
 That’s because their end-of-month ratio will always be 0%.
-You can’t get better than that with credit utilization, regardless of how many credit cards accounts you open.
+You can’t get better than that with credit utilization, regardless of how many credit card accounts you open.

 Ultimately, it’s not a matter of how many credit cards you have but how they’re managed.
-And if you plan to open several credit cards, it is a good idea to space out your credit card applications to avoid racking up too many hard inquiries in a brief period.
+If you plan to open several credit cards, it is a good idea to space out your credit card applications to avoid racking up too many hard inquiries in a brief period.
 You should also be wary of applying for credit cards if you plan to apply for a mortgage, auto loan, or another significant financial product in the future.

 Other Ways to Help You Build Credit